pervices/releases/README.md

 sudo rm -rf /usr/lib/node_modules/crimson-webserver

-2. Move the updated website directory to /usr/lib/node_modules;
+2. From the location you have the release package in, move the updated website directory to /usr/lib/node_modules;

 sudo mv crimson-rtm5/crimson-webserver /usr/lib/node_modules/